Death Penalty Information Center

-The Death Penalty Information Center (DPIC) is a non-profit organization based in Washington, D.C., that focuses on disseminating studies and reports related to the death penalty.
-Founded in 1990, DPIC is primarily focused on the application of capital punishment in the United States.
+The Death Penalty Information Center (DPI) is a non-profit organization based in Washington, D.C., that focuses on disseminating studies and reports related to the death penalty.
+Founded in 1990, DPI is primarily focused on the application of capital punishment in the United States.

-DPIC does not take a formal position on the death penalty but is critical of how it is administered.
+DPI does not take a formal position on the death penalty but is critical of how it is administered.
 As a result, some have referred to it as an anti-death penalty organization.
-According to a pro-death penalty prosecutor, DPIC is "probably the single most comprehensive and authoritative internet resource on the death penalty" but "makes absolutely no effort to present any pro-death penalty views."
-In actuality, DPIC's award-winning Educational Curriculum on the Death Penalty has long included a discussion of commonly raised arguments for and against the death penalty.
+According to a pro-death penalty prosecutor, DPI is "probably the single most comprehensive and authoritative internet resource on the death penalty" but "makes absolutely no effort to present any pro-death penalty views."
+However, the DPI's award-winning Educational Curriculum on the Death Penalty includes a discussion of commonly raised arguments both for and against the death penalty.

 In June 2022, on the 50th anniversary of the U.S. Supreme Court's decision in Furman v.
-Georgia, DPIC released its Death Penalty Census, which covers the period from 1972 to January 1, 2021.
-The database, which will be updated periodically,includes death sentences imposed in U.S. state, federal, and military courts, and includes numerous details about each case.
+Georgia, DPI released its Death Penalty Census, which covers the period from 1972 to January 1, 2021.
+The database was the result of a years-long effort.
+The Death Penalty Census will be updated periodically, includes death sentences imposed in U.S. state, federal, and military courts, and includes numerous details about each case.

 Personnel and funding

-Robert Dunham was the center's executive director from March 2015 through January 2023, succeeding Richard Dieter.
-Dieter had been executive director since 1992 when the original director, Michael A. Kroll resigned.
-George H. Kendall, of counsel at the national law firm, Squire Patton Boggs, is president of the board of directors.
-He succeeded David J. Bradford, co-chairman of the litigation department for the national law firm, Jenner & Block, and the founding attorney of the Roderick and Solange MacArthur Justice Center, and Michael Millman.
+The original executive director, Michael A. Kroll, was succeeded by Richard Dieter in 1992.
+Robert Dunham in March became executive in March 2015 and served until January 2023.
+In May 2023, Robin M. Maher took on the role.

+David J. Bradford was president of the board until succeeded by George H. Kendall, who was in turn succeeded by Phoebe C. Ellsworth in 2024.

-DPIC has received funding from a number of American philanthropic foundations.
+DPI has received funding from a number of American philanthropic foundations.
 In 2009, the organization also received funding from the European Union.
-DPIC has been ranked among the Top Criminal Justice Nonprofits by Philanthropedia.
+DPI was ranked among the Top Criminal Justice Nonprofits by Philanthropedia.

 Reports

-DPIC releases an annual report on the death penalty, highlighting significant developments and trends and featuring the latest statistics.
+DPI releases an annual report on the death penalty, highlighting significant developments and trends and featuring the latest statistics.
 The center also produces in-depth reports on various issues related to the death penalty such as arbitrariness, costs, innocence, and race.
 In November 2018, it issued a major report on lethal-injection secrecy entitled, Behind the Curtain: Secrecy and the Death Penalty in the United States.
 In September 2020, it issued a new report on race and the death penalty entitled, Enduring Injustice: The Persistence of Racial Discrimination in the U.S. Death Penalty.
 Associated Press described the report as "a history lesson in how lynchings and executions have been used in America and how discrimination bleeds into the entire criminal justice system.
-It traces a line from lynchings of old — killings outside the law — where Black people were killed in an effort to assert social control during slavery and Jim Crow, and how that eventually translated into state-ordered executions."
+It traces a line from lynchings of old—killings outside the law—where Black people were killed in an effort to assert social control during slavery and Jim Crow, and how that eventually translated into state-ordered executions."